Skip to main content

 Hawaiian shave ice is shaved from frozen water and topped with flavored syrups.
 Bingsu is shaved from frozen milk and condensed milk, with toppings built in layers throughout the cup.
 Bingsu melts smoother, isn't crunchy, and has a milkier, creamier flavor.

-Where can I get authentic bingsu in Honolulu?
+Where can we get authentic bingsu in Honolulu?

 Boba Bing inside Midtown Eats at The Park on Keʻeaumoku in Downtown Honolulu serves traditional Korean bingsu with milk-based snow ice, house-special fruit purees, and Dave's Ice Cream toppings.
 Open daily 11am–8pm (hours may vary).